AppliedRecognition/Face-Capture-Apple/Sources/FaceCapture/FaceCapture.docc/FaceCaptureSession.md

 transformer work synchronously.
 If your transformer takes a long time to process the face tracking result the session preview frame rate will suffer.

-The face capture library comes with a number of useful session modules.
-To supply your own session modules pass an instance of ``FaceCaptureSessionModuleFactories`` to the session constructor.

 ## Topics

 ### Creating a session

 - ``FaceCaptureSession/init(settings:sessionModuleFactories:)``
 - ``FaceCaptureSessionSettings``
-- ``FaceCaptureSessionModuleFactories``

 ### Submitting session input